camille-readbean/tp/docs/DeveloperGuide.md

 **MSS**

-1. USer requests to edit a client's information.
+1. User requests to edit a client's information.
 2. User inputs the fields to be edited.
-3. SWEE changed the client's information.
+3. SWEE changes the client's information.
 4. SWEE lists out all current contacts that have been saved (UC05).

     Use case ends.